 An indicator will sound when the battery's voltage is low.
-You have approximately 5 minutes to replace the battery.
-An indicator will sound just before the battery stops working.
+You have approximately 5 minutes\ to replace the battery.
+A tone lasting two seconds will sound just before the battery stops working.

-- Actual time between low battery indicator and shut down will vary depending on environmental noise levels and brand of battery used. - ☐ My hearing instrument has a tamper resistant battery compartment.
+- \ Actual time between low battery indicator and shut down will vary depending on environmental noise levels and brand of battery used. - ☐ My hearing instrument has a tamper resistant battery compartment.